camilamboaventura/MovieJunkie/README.md

 ## How was it built?

-This project was developed with vanilla JS, HTML and CSS, as part of the Ironhack Web Development bootcamp.
+This project was developed using React, React Router DOM, Axios and TMDB API, as part of the Ironhack Web Development bootcamp.